biboyd/SALSA/docs/source/absorber_extraction.rst

 .. image:: _static/annotated_schematic/04-mask.png

-Here we define a new cut based on what is "left over" of the ``lightray``.
+Here we define a new cut based on what is "left over" of the ``LightRay``.
 This isolates some new regions that were at a lower column density but could still significantly contribute to the spectra, and so something we want to extract.